waltersmac/Predicting-AirBnB-Prices/README.md

 **Question 3**
 - What features assist in predicting a price for any listing?
-  - Is it possible to predict the score
+  - Is it possible to predict the score?
   - What are the importance of the features?
-Could the features be ranked?
+  - Could the features be ranked?

 In turn I will create a web blog to show my findings.